GOP-Aligned Democrats Gather Activists Against ‘Broken Windows’ Policing

 “I’m sick and tired of seeing us look the other way when it comes to taking care of our children,” Millwood said.
 “Enough is enough.
 We’re not gonna have these meetings and sit around and do kumbaya and do nothing about it.
 The community is responsible for the community.”

-Alcantara said City Council Speaker Melissa Mark-Viverito is “very progressive” but that her 2015 push to hire 1,300 additional cops wasn’t the best use of money, and asserted that more people of color are needed at the top.
+Alcantara said Mark-Viverito is “very progressive” but that her 2015 push to hire 1,300 additional cops wasn’t the best use of money, and asserted that more people of color are needed at the top.

 “Until we people, like Latinos, African-Americans, South Asians, Asians, until people of color start having positions of power in the city, things are not gonna change that much, because everybody else gets to decide what’s the agenda for us and not us,” she said.